 Any control measures that are put in place should be regularly reviewed to make sure that they remain effective.

-Refer to Chapters 4-6 of the Code for more information on how to control risks associated with demolition work.
+Refer to Chapters 4-6 of the Demolition work - Code of Practice for more information on how to control risks associated with demolition work.